Longwave-Technologies/Website/README.md

 CMD ["npm", "start"]
 ```

-**2.2.
-Create React Frontend:**
-Build your React frontend, design the user interface, and include a contact form using Bootstrap for styling.

 **3. Backend Development (Golang):**

 - Create a Go backend server to handle API requests and interact with the database.